abstract data hero image

 Chart 5: Premium/Discount

 As documented in other studies, we see that most CEFs typically trade at a discount relative to their NAV (i.e. price is lower than NAV) (Chart 5).
-This gives investors the opportunity to purchase funds at less than the underlying assets are worth, a feature unique to CEFs.
+This gives investors the opportunity to purchase funds for less than the underlying assets are worth, a feature unique to CEFs.
 This can create more tactical opportunities for investors than other forms of investment companies such as ETFs or mutual funds.
+However, the persistance of discounts could make it difficult for investors to benefit from a potential closing of the discount and in fact could lead to losses if the discount were to widen.

-We also see that U.S.-listed CEFs are generally older than ETFs.
+Additionally, we see that U.S.-listed CEFs are generally older than ETFs.
 For example, Chart 6 shows the age distribution of current ETFs vs. CEFs as of December 2025.
-We see that current CEFs are around 25 years old, compared to ETFs that are around 4 years old.
+We see that the median age of current CEFs is around 25 years old, compared to ETFs where the median age is around 4 years old (which is largely driven by the influx of new launches in recent years).

 Chart 6: CEF Age Distribution

-Interestingly, one fund in particular, Adams Diversified Equity, has been around since 1929, long before the first ETF debuted in the 1990s.
+Interestingly, one fund in particular, Adams Diversified Equity Fund, has been around since 1929, long before the first ETF debuted in the 1990s.
 Despite a few very old CEFs, we see the majority of CEFs were launched in the past 50 years (Chart 6).

-One of the key selling points of CEFs is the focus on producing consistent income, especially if the CEF has a managed distribution policy.
-Historically, the median yield of CEFs has been around 6-7%, which is roughly 3% higher than traditional fixed income securities and recently has exceeded even high-yield corporates (Chart 7)
+Finally, one of the key selling points of CEFs is the focus on producing consistent income, especially if the CEF has a managed distribution policy.
+Historically, the median yield of CEFs has been around 6-7%, which is roughly 3% higher than traditional fixed income securities, as represented by the Vanguard Total Bond Market Fund (VBMFX), and recently has exceeded even high-yield corporates, as represented by the Vanguard High Yield Bond Fund (VWEHX) (Chart 7).

 Once a CEF, always a CEF?

-It’s possible for CEFs to convert to an ETF.
+It’s possible for a CEF to convert to an ETF.
 Why do it?
-Some of the benefits to converting include:
+Some of the benefits to the investor from converting include:

 • elimination of the discount to net asset value (“NAV”)